lfoppiano/grobid-superconductors/README.md

 ### Evaluation reports

-By default the report is written in files placed in the logs directory under `grobid-superconductors`, to disable the writing on the `log` directory, use the option `--onlyPrint`
+By default, the report is written in files placed in the logs directory under `grobid-superconductors`, to disable the writing on the `log` directory, use the option `--onlyPrint`

 > java -jar build/libs/grobid-superconductor-0.1.onejar.jar training -a 10fold -m superconductors --onlyPrint config/config.yml